 What’s Playing at the Royal Opera House

 The season is in full swing with several upcoming highlights for the 2,256-seat theater.
-To point out a few are Verdi’s Rigoletto through March 12 and beginning March 1, the classic ballet Swan Lake.
-In addition are tours of ROH from February 21 to May 31.
-Another tour, Velvet, Gilt and Glamour, runs through April.
+A few are Verdi’s Rigoletto through March 12 and, beginning March 1, the classic ballet Swan Lake.
+In addition, there are tours of ROH from February 21 to May 31.
+Another tour, Velvet, Gilt, and Glamour, runs through April.

 Teatro di San Carlo (Naples)